2025-2026 Course Catalog

 BUEN 295: Topics in Business and Entrepreneurship

 This course explores a variety of topics relating to business and entrepreneurship that are not addressed in regular program offerings.
 Possible areas for exploration will include business strategy, specialized finance courses, business and culture, non-profit management, government regulation of business, and human resources.
 Topics courses will be taught on the lecture/discussion model, with opportunity for team-based work.
 Assessment will be based on exams, papers, presentations, and group projects.
 The course may be repeated when the topic is different.
-PREREQUISITES: BUEN 100, Business & Society or sophomore standing, consent of instructor
+PREREQUISITES: BUEN 100 and sophomore standing OR consent of instructor

 Units: 6

-Prerequisite: BUEN 100, Business & Society or sophomore standing, consent of instructor
+Prerequisite: BUEN 100 and sophomore standing OR consent of instructor

 BUEN 307: History of Black Business

 This course focuses on the history of African-American entrepreneurship, the American Civil Rights movement, and legal history relevant to Black business development.
 The course begins with a discussion of the African origins of Black business, follows the trajectory of African American entrepreneurship in the United States to the Civil Rights movement, and closes with the emergence of the superstar Black athlete as an entrepreneur and the Hip Hop Superstar as an entrepreneur in late 20th century America.
 The course will conclude with a discussion of present-day laws and legal decisions impacting African-American entrepreneurship.
-PREREQUISITE: One college history course or AP credit in history.
-PREREQUISITES: One college history course or AP credit in history
+(NA) PREREQUISITES: One college history course or AP credit in history or sophomore standing.

 Units: 6